 What Actually Matters (and What’s Marketing Fluff)

-This is the single most important factor.
+Frame Rigidity — The single most important factor.
 A rigid frame prevents flexing during cuts, which directly affects how clean your work looks.
-A machine with great motors and terrible frame rigidity will still produce terrible results.
+Look for heavy-duty aluminum extrusions and thick gantry plates.

 Drive System: Belts vs Ball Screws vs Lead Screws